 Lancashire Teaching Hospitals NHS Foundation Trust provided a chance to hear about advancements in research and innovation featuring a mixture of external key note speakers and Lancashire Teaching Hospitals staff.
 Steve Milan - Project Development Manager, Health Engagement & Innovation Team gave a presentation about Cochrane.

 Innovate UK set over 2 days brought UK innovators together to share and inspire businesses, individuals and governments to tackle the challenges of tomorrow.
 The event hosted 160 exhibitors and 240 speakers across 70 sessions on 5 stages.

 This public lecture which was organised by Lancaster University with Professor David Croisdale-Appleby OBE as the keynote speaker.
-Also on the panel were Professor Christine Milligan, Director of the Centre for Ageing Research at Lancaster University; Professory Corinne May-Chahal, Head of the Department of Sociology at Lancaster University; Professor Heather Tierney-Moore OBE, Chief Executive, Lancashire Care NHS Foundation Trust and Stephen Sloss, Chief Exectuve of Salvere Enterprise CIC.
-The panel discussed - what public and professional health and social care look like less than 10 years from and and what new solutions are required?
+Also on the panel were Professor Christine Milligan, Director of the Centre for Ageing Research at Lancaster University; Professor Corinne May-Chahal, Head of the Department of Sociology at Lancaster University; Professor Heather Tierney-Moore OBE, Chief Executive, Lancashire Care NHS Foundation Trust and Stephen Sloss, Chief Executive of Salvere Enterprise CIC.
+The panel discussed what public and professional health and social care may look like less than 10 years from now and what new solutions are required.

-This event provided UK companies the opportunity to explore tech-partnering/transfer to support establishing their business, business growth and export plans in the Chinese life sciences market.
+This event provided UK companies the opportunity to explore tech-partnering/transfer to support establishing their businesses, business growth and export plans in the Chinese life sciences market.